tizhproger/spamfilter/README.md

 **SpamFilter** — is a modular Python toolkit for building, training, and evaluating spam classifiers using traditional (TF-IDF + LogisticRegression) and transformer-based (BERT, RoBERTa, etc.) models.
 It includes built-in benchmarking, diagnostics, and utilities.

+`Finetuned models can be downloaded here:` [GoogleDrive](https://drive.google.com/drive/folders/1UMiMbDp7ybUZFK5bx3rx_-F1x0w353Xw?usp=sharing)

 ## Functionality

 - Text classification into `1` and `0` as `spam` and `not spam` respectively
-- Support for different models: TF-IDF + Logistic Regression (out of the box), BERT based models, any HugginFace model. `(Included pretrained models: TF-IDF + Logistic Regression, BERT Base, DistilBERT, RuBERT)`
+- Support for different models: TF-IDF + Logistic Regression (out of the box), BERT based models, any HugginFace model. `(Included finetuned models: TF-IDF + Logistic Regression, BERT Base, DistilBERT, RuBERT)`
 - Training, evaluating and benchmarking of models out of the box
-- Supports training on user data
+- Supports finetuning on user data
 - Prediction, probabilities, evaluation, saving/loading
 - Supports CUDA (if available) for processing

-All datasets used for training the prepaired models, are listed in folder `datasets`.
+All datasets used for finetuning the prepaired models, are listed in folder `datasets`.
 In the sections below you will find brief descriptions of them, as well as their preparation code and comparison of models.

 ## Installation